egomobile/e-gpt/examples/sql_command.md

 [E]xecute, [a]bort
 ```

-Keep in mind: `E` is the default selection and will execute the given command.
+Keep in mind that `E` is the default selection and will execute the given command.

-To setup the database connection, you can
+To set up the database connection, you can:

-- setup `DATABASE_URL` environment variable with a connection string
+- Use the `connection` CLI flag with a connection string.
-- use `connection` CLI flag with a connection string
+- Set up the `DATABASE_URL` environment variable with a connection string.

-Currently supported are:
+Currently, the following are supported:

 - [PostgreSQL](https://github.com/lib/pq)